kawangwong/kawang/README.md

 If you have any suggestions of things you'd like to share, send it to my way!

-Currently Working on as of 12/11/2021:
+Currently Working on as of 1/19/2022:

-- Terraform scripting and Ansible
-- Arduino Scripts for Uno devices
+- Developer Cert for AWS
+- Terraform Certificate
+- Linux Challenge
-- FInal Kura Project
+- Final Kura Project